parcelLab/parcelLab-js-plugin/Readme.md

 - courier : String (other way to pass courier - instead of in url)
 - selectedTrackingNo : String (other way to pass selectedTrackingNo - instead of in url)
 - show_note : String (renders a note box on top - useful for showing important information)
-- banner_image : String (Banner to render on the right)
-- banner_link : String (Link for banner image)

 All options can also be set via URL search query.
 Just drop the '#' from hex colors and/or encode as URI component if needed.
 `www.yourshop.com/tracking/page/path?trackingNo=xyz&courier=dhl-germany`

+### Banner

+The script can render an image banner with a link, if both of the following two additional option parameters are given:

+- banner_image : String (Banner to render on the right)
+- banner_link : String (Link for banner image)

+For the `banner_image` we recommend PNG or JPG with a ratio of `0.7 : 1`, but any other format can be chosen as well.
+A recommended solution is `700 x 1000 px` for optimal rendering on retina screens, with texts being at least 16px high.

 ### Custom styling
 You can customize the buttons and the boxes of the plugin by simply passing the Object 'customStyles' in the options.